 “Jewish food” means different things to different people.
 Some think of Jewish food as kugel, the Ashkenazi casserole, others bimuelos, a Sephardic Hanukkah specialty, still others kibbeh mahshi, a Syrian meat-and-crust dish.
-Gil Marks—a rabbi, chef, and James Beard Award-winning cookbook author—thinks of all of these and much more.
-His new Encyclopedia of Jewish Food collects Biblical, historical, and cultural references to foods from all over the world and across millennia that in one way or another have played a role in Jewish life.
+Gil Marks—the rabbi, chef, and James Beard Award-winning cookbook author who died this past December—thought of all of these and much more.
+His Encyclopedia of Jewish Food collects Biblical, historical, and cultural references to foods from all over the world and across millennia that in one way or another have played a role in Jewish life.
 No food is too humble (mustard) or too remote (gozinaki, a Georgian walnut and honey candy) for the encyclopedia’s 650-plus entries.
-Vox Tablet host Sara Ivry spoke to Marks about the research involved in this enormous undertaking, about eating as a form of time travel, and about the flavor of grasshoppers.
-[Running time: 12:50]
+Back in 2010, Vox Tablet host Sara Ivry spoke to Marks about the research involved in this enormous undertaking, about eating as a form of time travel, and about the flavor of grasshoppers.

 ASHKENAZIC HONEY CAKE (LEKACH)